lesereli000/Pokemon-TCG-Evolution/README.md

         - The active Pokémon takes damage when the opponent attacks

         - Are knocked out after their hp is <= 0

         - If either player is unable to have an active Pokémon for whatever reason, they lose
+            - Test having exactly 1 active Pokémon does not result in a loss
+            - Test having 0 active Pokémon does result in a loss

         - On their turn the active Pokémon can:
             - Retreat (if they have the specified energy cards)